fermeon/Milky-Way-Insights-through-Astrometric-Data/README.md

 # Milky-Way-Insights-through-Astrometric-Data
-A project exploring the Milky Way using ESA’s Gaia DR3 data.
-Includes 3D star mapping, disk structure, CMDs, metallicity gradients, extinction, and proper motion clustering—powered by Python, Astropy, Plotly, and machine learning.
-# 🌌 Milky Way Explorer

-A solo astronomy–data science project using ESA’s **Gaia DR3** data to map and analyze the structure of our Galaxy in 3D.
+A astronomy–data science project using ESA’s **Gaia DR3** data to map and analyze the structure of our Galaxy in 3D.
 From star clusters to metallicity gradients, this project blends astrophysics with Python-powered data exploration.

 ---